 iCloud Photos is probably one of the most impressive services that Apple is currently running.
 It’s built into every iOS, macOS, and tvOS device (and iCloud.com), and Apple has to be syncing billions and billions of photos and videos across its data centers.
 As good as iCloud Photos is, it still lacks a proper family sharing feature to help families unify their photo libraries.
 Another year of iOS announcements has come and gone, but yet we’re no closer to the ability for families to properly share their libraries – particularly among spouses.

-What’s Missing in iCloud Photos Family Sharing
+What’s missing in iCloud Photos family sharing

-Keeping iCloud Photos Up to Date with Families
+Keeping iCloud Photos up-to-date with families

 If you want to share your iCloud Photos with a family member now, you have to use various methods to do this, like AirDrop or iMessage.
-The problem with these methods is they are manual, and you are likely to forget to keep the master library up to date.
+The problem with these methods is they are manual, and you are likely to forget to keep the master library up-to-date.
 Another option (what I use) is I have my wife’s iPhone set to auto-upload her camera roll to Dropbox whenever she gets on Wi-Fi.
 I will take the uploaded photos (which download to my Mac) and then merge them into iCloud Photos.
 This method keeps all of our photos in one “master library” that can be run through my backup strategy.
 I should mention that I only import actual photos of our kids and other important things.
 If she took a random picture of something at the store, I’d discard it.

 My wife is currently logging into my Google account to view our library, but even if she didn’t want to do that, Google has solved this problem through a feature called Partner Sharing.